stephaneVercouillieBMID/slate/source/index.html.md

 <ol>
   <li>The user indicates on your end he wishes to authenticate with itsme</li>
   <li>Your web desktop, mobile web or in-app mobile application (e.g.: The Relying Party) sends a request to itsme® (e.g.: OpenID Provider) to authenticate the User.
-This request will redirect the user to our Front-End.</li>
+This request will redirect the user to our Front-End.
-  <li>itsme® authenticates the User by asking him
+  itsme® then authenticates the User by asking him
     <ul type>
       <li>to enter his MSISDN on the itsme® OpenID web page</li>
       <li>authorize the release of some information’s to your application</li>